koying/ha-addons/portainer/README.md

 [:books: Read the full add-on documentation][docs]

-## DISCONTINUED
+## FORKED

-This add-on is no longer available.
+This add-on has been discontinued by its author, and is no more available from the Community repository.

-It has been used quite a lot for unsupported porposes, causing many issues, support questions and other problems.
+This is a best-effort fork.

 If you run Home Assistant, please be aware that running additional containers is not a supported use-case and will trigger your system to be flagged